Wondering how to decorate nursery walls while you’re renting?

 Wall decals make great decorating tools when you’re renting an apartment.

-Wall decals are made to stick to the wall, right on top of the paint.
+These stickers are made to stick to the wall, right on top of the paint.
 Better yet, they are made to peel off easily without taking off the paint.

 This allows you to decorate to your heart’s content without worrying about messing up the walls.

 Pro Tip: Just be careful when you do remove them–the key is to pull off decals slowly.
 Ripping them off quickly can sometimes cause it to take some paint off with it.

 As long as you are careful about removing them, decals are a great way to go when it comes to nursery decorating.

 You can get wall decals that have cute quotes–great for nurseries!
 I’ll link to a few ideas of quote decals below that you can easily get at Amazon (click the picture to find it on Amazon).